What a week! Fear of disease, social distancing, earthquake, aftershocks, — Oh My!

-We thank you for setting us at tasks which demand our best efforts, and for leading us to accomplishments which satisfy and delight us.
+We thank you for setting us at tasks that demand our best efforts, and for leading us to accomplishments that satisfy and delight us.

-We furthermore thank you for those disappointments and failures that lead us to acknowledge our dependence upon your mercies alone.
+We thank you also for those disappointments and failures that lead us to acknowledge our dependence on you alone.